python-zk/kazoo/docs/index.rst

 Bugs/Support
 ============

-Bugs and support issues should be reported on the `kazoo github issue tracker
+Bugs should be reported on the `kazoo github issue tracker
 <https://github.com/python-zk/kazoo/issues>`_.

 The developers of ``kazoo`` can frequently be found on the Freenode IRC network in the #zookeeper channel.

-For general discussions, please use the
-`python-zk <https://groups.google.com/forum/#!forum/python-zk>`_ mailing list hosted on Google Groups.
+For general discussions and support questions, please use the `python-zk <https://groups.google.com/forum/#!forum/python-zk>`_ mailing list hosted on Google Groups.